 Disadvantages of the Canary Islands Startup Ecosystem

-As mentioned earlier, the startup scene in the Canary Islands is still blossoming and applying solutions to overcome challenges faced by entrepreneurs and ecosystem developers looking to relocate and start businesses in their region.
+As previously mentioned, the startup scene in the Canary Islands is still in its early developing stages, and entrepreneurs and ecosystem developers are still facing challenges when it comes to relocating and starting businesses in the region.

 Here are some of the disadvantages currently present: